3DCoded/utm-prebuilt/README.md

-# utm-prebuilt
+# UTM Prebuilt
-Prebuilt (and not prebuilt) templates for use with utmapp/UTM.
+Prebuilt (and not prebuilt) template VMs for use with utmapp/UTM.